 Can I get my protection order enforced in Minnesota?
 What are the requirements?

-Your protection order that was issued in another U.S. state or territory or a Canadian protection1 order can be enforced in Minnesota as long as:
+Your protection order that was issued in another U.S. state or territory, or in Canada,1 can be enforced in Minnesota as long as:

 - It was issued to prevent violent or threatening acts, harassing behavior, sexual violence, or it was issued to prevent another person from coming near you or contacting you;2